by Nebula Haze

 Here’s another female pre-flower that doesn’t have a white hair yet, but you can tell it’s female because it’s long and narrow, instead of spade-shaped

-One last female pre-flower without a pistil yet.
-The long narrow shape is the only thing that gives the sex away until pistils begin to emerge
+One last female pre-flower without a stigma yet.
+The long narrow shape is the only thing that gives the sex away until stigmas begin to emerge

 Super close-up picture of a female cannabis pre-flower

-Female cannabis calyxes with pistils, under an LED grow light
+Female cannabis calyxes with stigmas/pistils, under an LED grow light

 Did you know that pre-flowers/calyxes/flowers are actually what holds seeds if your plant gets pollinated?
 Once pollen touches the white pistils, the pollen gets delivered to the inside and a seed starts forming!